Dashron/Roads/README.md

 name     | type                               | description
  --------|------------------------------------|---------------
  url     | string                             | The URL of the request.
 Is parsed with the standard url module. body    | object                             | The request body.
-If `application/json` it is parsed into an object. headers | object                             | The request headers
+If the `Content-Type` header is `application/json` the body will be parsed into an object. headers | object                             | The request headers